mllinares/eqchlorine/README.md

 - "results.txt" file will be created and will contain the resulting chlorine 36 concentration profile.
 - "plot.png" plot with the synthetic profile associated with the long-term history and the final chlorine 36 concentration profile.
-- "inputs.pckl" file, the input paramters you used to generate the profile
+- "inputs.pckl" file, the input paramters you used to generate the profile You should find in "example" folder an example for the MA3 site located on the Magnola fault (Schlangenhauf et al. 2010).

 **What does my package contain ?**

 LICENSE.txt : the declared license
 README.md : the read_me file
-src : folder with the source code
+src : folder with the source code example : example folder with data from Magnola Fault (Schlangenhauf et al. 2010)

 In the src folder, you will find :